You can view the documentation below, or browse our GitHub Repository, where you can contribute to user manual and FAQ.

 ClamAV’s built-in version of LLVM 2.8

 *The performance difference between using LLVM and using the interpeter is negligible.
 If you prefer to use LLVM / JIT for bytecode signature execution, be advised that we presently only support up to LLVM version 3.6.

-The following are thus optional, but required to use LLVM in place of the bytecode interpeter:
+The following are thus optional, but required to use system-LLVM in place of the built-in LLVM or the bytecode interpeter:

 Certain versions on certain OSes will cause failures loading virus database:

 To install ClamAV locally on an unprivileged shell account you need not create any additional users or groups.
 Assuming your home directory is